Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 ###### Now navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

 ## Hurray!!!
-You just got closer to completing your hacktoberfest challenge.
+You just got closer to completing your hacktoberfest challenge. 😃

+## Happy??
+Star ⭐ this Repo. 🤩

 ## Check your Hacktoberfest Contribution status at:
 <a href="https://hacktoberfest.digitalocean.com/profile">https://hacktoberfest.digitalocean.com/profile</a>